REMINDER: We now use Cayuse as our protocol management software.

 - Filing annual reports to update committee rosters and biosketches

-Please refer to the University's Governing Principles for Biosafety and to the Office of Research FAQs for additional information, or call Research and Technology Transfer at (870) 972-2694.
+Please refer to the University's Governing Principles for Biosafety and to the Office of Research FAQs for additional information or contact the Director of Research Compliance at IBC@astate.edu or at (870) 972-2694.

 When to seek Program Approval

 - Determine whether your laboratory has a program approval.